 A strange succession of events

 Pakistan competed hard with India in the Independence Cup at Bangladesh, losing eventually in the final match of the best-of-three-final with a single ball to spare.
 Pakistan then left for South Africa, with both Latif and Moin in the squad.
-Unfortunately, Latif missed the first two Tests as Sohail led, and Pakistan went up 1-0 following a close encounter at Kingsmead.
+Unfortunately, Latif missed the first 2 Tests as Sohail led, and Pakistan went up 1-0 following a close encounter at Kingsmead.

-Latif’s maiden Test as captain was not the most auspicious one: he scored a golden duck in the first innings and a four-ball duck in the second, thereby becoming only the second captain to register a pair on captaincy debut (after Mark Taylor; Habibul Bashar also achieved this dubious feat subsequently).
+Latif’s maiden Test as captain was not the most auspicious one: he scored a golden duck in the first innings and a 4-ball duck in the second, thereby becoming only the second captain to register a pair on captaincy debut (after Mark Taylor; Habibul Bashar also achieved this dubious feat subsequently).
 Allan Donald and Fanie de Villiers then bowled out Pakistan for 106 and 134 and South Africa won by 259 runs.